 Tom Thomas and Terry Clifford have inspired advances across almost every aspect of public media and have shaped key policies at CPB, NPR, the FCC, and in Congress.|

-They helped design and launch PRX: The Public Radio Exchange, public radio's largest program marketplace and a champion of new voices, formats, and business models.
-They played a similar role with Public Radio Capital (now Public Media Company), which has helped hundreds of public media organizations secure capital financing, acquire new channels, and launch innovative projects.
-They are currently guiding Classical Music Rising, an initiative to shape the future of classical music radio.
+They helped design and launch PRX, public radio's largest program marketplace and a champion of new voices, formats, and business models.
+They played a similar role with Public Media Company (formerly Public Radio Capital), which has helped hundreds of public media organizations secure capital financing, acquire new channels, and launch innovative projects.
+They guided Classical Music Rising, an initiative to shape the future of classical music radio.

 Prior to launching SRG, Tom and Terry were the founding executives of the National Federation of Community Broadcasters from 1975 to 1984, where they established community-based radio, remote rural services, and stations operated by people of color as integral contributors to public radio's service.